-Research concerning habitat management in established SOWs could reduce constraints from the route selection process and at the same time improve the fate of wildlife populations occupying nabitats which become bisected by energy transport linear facilities.
-The failure to adopt this course of action will result in a state of stagnation where each route selection will produce various quantities of descriptive wildlife data which will be of limited use to the route selection process and to management
+Research concerning habitat management in established ROWs could reduce constraints from the route selection process and at the same time improve the fate of wildlife populations occupying habitats which become bisected by energy transport linear facilities.
+The failure to adopt this course of action will result in a state of stagnation where each route selection will produce various quantities of descriptive wildlife data which will be of limited use to the route selection process and to management efforts.

 The role of wildlife issues in corridor selection will be enhanced and simplified through more intensive research in that specific field of wildlife biology.
 Better overall evaluation and mapping of wildlife habitat (e.g. through improved resolution in remote sensing) will enable planners to recognize problems early in the corridor and route selection process.
-The maturing of the above considerations can only take place if planners and favorable inclusion of wildlife issues in the route selection process.
+The maturing of the above considerations can only take place if planners and wildlife specialists maintain an open dialogue to ensure a realistic and favorable inclusion of wildlife issues in the route selection process.
 In the long run, this will make the route selection process easier, more conflict free and more efficient.